NimsaraC/DogFoodie-Mobile-App/README.md

 1. Open the app on your Android device or emulator.
 2. Create an account or log in.
 3. Start tracking your dog's food and accessing nutritional information.
-4. If you are an admin, you can manage products through the admin panel.
+4. If you are an admin, you can manage products, orders, sales, users, and articles through the admin panel.

 ## Technologies Used